FatherGeoffHorton/Philosophy-of-Mathematics/square root of 2.md

 Legend has it that the Pythagoreans drowned the man who discovered this proof.

 A proof which works by showing that its assumption leads to a contradiction is known as a *reductio ad absurdum*, reduction to an absurdity.

+The Pythagoreans had discovered that their original philosophy of mathematics was incomplete, since it had no room for irrational numbers.
+The concept of "number" had to be expanded to include irrationals.

 [^1]: I.e., non-negative integers.